Samsung QN90D Neo QLED review: magical for HDR movies and games

 Features

 🤖 AI brains.
 Samsung QN90D isn’t all that new on the outside, but internally it features a new NQ4 AI Gen2 Processor with 20 neural networks powering AI to optimize both picture and sound.
-AI is the hottest buzzword of 2024, so of course it has come to TVs as well.
+AI is the hottest buzzword of 2024, so of course, it has also come to TVs.
 The QN90D specifically uses its built-in AI for upscaling, auto HDR remastering, and even boosting dialogue in real-time.
 On top of that, the QN90D uses AI to power a few new gaming features and options on the latest Tizen OS.

 🛠️ I’m all Tizen-ed out.
 Samsung has updated its Tizen operating system and centered it around a new algorithmically generated “For You” tab that’s supposed to show you things it thinks you would like.
 However, the menu highlighted popular searches like baseball, golf, and football when I couldn’t care less about sports.
 Meanwhile, Daily+ displays content Samsung is pushing such as workout videos and FreeVee programs that I usually skip past.
 Unfortunately, the menu system is still too offuscated by things I don’t care about.